 Follow-up test for complement activity screening when CH50 is low or absent and AH50 is normal and high suspicion remains for complement deficiency.

-- Allow blood to clot at room temperature for 20-60 minutes.
-Separate serum from cells and freeze on dry ice or at -70°C within 2 hours.
-Transfer 1 mL serum to an ARUP Standard Transport Tube.
-(Min: 0.25 mL)
+Allow specimen to clot for one hour at room temperature.
+Separate serum from cells ASAP or within 2 hours of collection.
+Transfer 1 mL serum to an ARUP Standard Transport Tube and freeze immediately.
+(Min: 0.3 mL)

 CRITICAL FROZEN.
 Separate specimens must be submitted when multiple tests are ordered.

 Non-frozen specimens.
 Specimens exposed to repeated freeze/thaw cycles.
 Specimens left to clot at refrigerated temperature.

 After separation from cells: Ambient: 2 hours; Refrigerated: Unacceptable; Frozen: 2 weeks

 Decreased C2 levels may be associated with increased susceptibility to infection (especially pneumococcal infections), systemic lupus erythematosus-like disease, rashes, arthritis, nephritis, and with C1-Esterase deficiency.
 Increased C2 levels are associated with the acute phase response.

 This test was developed and its performance characteristics determined by ARUP Laboratories.
 It has not been cleared or approved by the US Food and Drug Administration.
 This test was performed in a CLIA certified laboratory and is intended for clinical purposes.

 Laboratory Developed Test (LDT)

 - Classical Pathway - Complement